-I know there’s DDR, DDR2, DDR3, DDR4, DIMMs, SODIMMS, etc. and they all seem to operate at different speeds.
+I checked online and there’s DDR, DDR2, DDR3, DDR4, DIMMs, SODIMMS, etc. and they all seem to operate at different speeds.
 It’s all so confusing!

-Rick’s answer: Chris, choosing the correct type of RAM for upgrading a computer can be confusing indeed, but our friends over at Crucial.com make it easy with their awesome System Scanner Tool.
-Here’s how to use it:
+Rick’s answer: Chris, choosing the correct type of RAM for upgrading a computer can be confusing indeed.

-If you would prefer buying your RAM elsewhere, either print the page or write down the specs for the RAM your computer needs and use that info either buy the RAM locally or online from Amazon or another reputable company.
+If you would prefer to buy your RAM elsewhere, either print the page or write down the EXACT specs for the RAM your computer needs and use that info to either buy the RAM locally or online from Amazon (#ad) or another reputable company.